C(NN)FD -- a deep learning framework for turbomachinery CFD analysis: Introduction

-\textbf{The challenge}: Manufacturing and build variations are known to significantly affect the overall performance of gas turbines.
-One of the main contributors to the overall engine performance and operability is the axial compressor.
-The aerodynamic performance of axial compressors is traditionally predicted using simplified CFD.
+\textbf{The challenge}: Manufacturing and build variations are known to significantly affect the performance of gas turbines.
+One of the main contributors to the engine performance and operability is the axial compressor.
+The aerodynamic performance of axial compressors is traditionally predicted using CFD.
 These calculations are performed only for an idealized "as designed" geometry, which is known to be different from the specific build of each engine.
-The overall compressor efficiency is significantly affected by a combination of in-tolerance geometrical variations, which can significantly increase the $CO_2$ emissions of each gas turbine.
+For a given compressor design, the overall efficiency is significantly affected by a combination of in-tolerance geometrical variations, which can significantly increase the $CO_2$ emissions of the gas turbine.
 Therefore, predicting the impact of manufacturing and build variations on the engine performance, within quick timescales, is of significant industrial and environmental relevance.

 \textbf{Our contribution}: This paper presents a novel deep-learning framework for the real-time prediction of how manufacturing and build variations affect the flow field and the overall performance of the compressor.
-The proposed framework achieves accuracies that are close to that of the standard CFD solvers, within a significantly shorter timescale.
-The proposed C(NN)FD architecture is developed based on previous industrial experience on similar engineering challenges \cite{Krishnababu2021} \cite{Bruni2022}, and aims to provide a generic framework.
-This is envisioned to be incorporated as part of the manufacturing and build process, without the associated computational cost and requirement for specialised engineers to carry out CFD analyses.
+The proposed framework achieves accuracy close to that of the standard CFD solvers, within a significantly shorter timescale.
+The proposed C(NN)FD architecture aims to provide a generic framework, which is envisioned to be incorporated as part of the manufacturing and build process, without the associated computational cost and requirement for specialised engineers to carry out CFD analyses.

 The effect of build and manufacturing variability on the overall performance and the associated aerodynamic effects have been widely reported in literature \cite{Montomoli2018} \cite{Wang2020}.
-For axial compressors applications, variations in tip clearance, surface roughness and geometry are known to significantly affect the overall performance and stability margin.
+For axial compressors applications, variations in tip clearance, surface roughness and airfoil geometry are known to significantly affect the overall performance and stability margin.
 The focus of the current work is on tip clearance variations, as they are one of the main sources of performance variability.
 However, this framework is readily generalisable to other manufacturing variations, which will be the focus of future research.